mbadanoiu/Log4Jolokia/README.md

 #### Execute Scripts:

-By using the functionality presented in the "write_file" module, we will write an arbitrary JAR on the target system and then use the "jvmtiAgentLoad([Ljava.lang.String;)" function in order to execute arbitrary Java code.
+By using Log4J's [inbuilt script support feature](https://logging.apache.org/log4j/2.x/manual/scripts.html), we can inject a malicious config containing arbitrary script elements.

 **Note:** In order for this exploit to work Log4J need to be configured to allow the respective script type (by default no scripts are allowed).